CARBOGEN AMCIS’ GENERAL TERMS AND CONDITIONS OF SERVICES

 2.4 The personnel that CGAM causes to be applied in the performance of the Agreement shall be appropri-ately qualified and experienced for the tasks that they are to perform.

 2.5 Any machinery and equipment that CGAM provides or utilises in the performance of the Agreement shall be of an appropriate quality and, as required by normal practice, be certified and approved by the relevant body or organisation.

-2.7 CGAM shall not be liable for any raw material supply issues beyond its direct control.
-The impact of any raw material related quality or delivery issues shall be discussed in good faith between Customer and CGAM and the Agreement revised accordingly.
+2.6 CGAM shall not be liable for any raw material supply issues beyond its direct control.
+The impact of any raw material related quality or delivery issues shall be discussed in good faith between the Parties and, if necessary, the Agreement revised accordingly.